Table of contents

 Our Cybersecurity Strategy centres on 10 pillars that guide and support the program.

-2. Adopt and leverage a standard risk-based cybersecurity framework.
-Our Information Security Management Directives document basic controls to be implemented into systems.
+2. Operationalize Risk-Based Cybersecurity Controls Framework.
+Our Information Security Management Directives document basic controls to be implemented into systems and measures compliance to these controls.

-3. Increase information security awareness.
-Training staff to recognize and respond to cyber threats to dramatically improve the organizations’ chances of keeping assets secure.
+3. Enhance cybersecurity awareness.
+Training staff to recognize and respond to cyber threats to improve the organizations’ chances of keeping assets secure, and keeping our cybersecurity staff’s skills current.

 4. Identity, protect, and monitor critical systems.
 Our Disaster Recovery Framework helps us plan, test, and ensure critical services are available when they’re needed most.

-5. Shift from reactive incident response to protective threat management.
-Taking an aggressive and proactive stance ensures that threats are identified and dealt with early.
+6. Shift to proactive protection, detection, and response Controls.
+Taking an aggressive and proactive stance ensures that threats are identified and dealt with before they become incidents.

 10. Develop new cybersecurity talent.
 We are exploring innovative ways to train, attract, and retain talented and qualified cybersecurity professionals to protect assets.